pine3ree/pine3ree-plates-extension/README.md

 ## Registering other functions and aliases

-This package provides a couple of overridable methods wher you register functions other then your extension's public methods or aliases to registered function:
+This package provides a couple of overridable methods where you register functions other than your extension's public methods or aliases to registered function:

 ```php